Lamprinii/SonarQube-scans-testing/README.md

 ```cmd
 gradlew sonar -Dorg.gradle.debug=true --no-daemon -Dorg.gradle.debug.port=8000
 ```

+3. It's possible to keep the execution reports of an analysis in a folder without deleting them with the following property
+// sonar.scanner.keepReport=true

 ### Setting up debug points in the scanners:
 1. Create a breakpoint in the required java project class file with a java remote debug configuration set up